-Across from it, and much closer to the Taut ideal, is this block, one of many identical ones.
+Across from it, and much closer to the Taut ideal, is this block, one of many just like it.

 The architect was Hugo Haering.
-His kidney-shaped balconies had this task: to provide maximal extension while casting minimal shade.
+His kidney-shaped balconies sought to provide maximal extension while casting minimal shade.

 Another sign on the site.
 The name Ringsiedlung comes from Der Ring, a group of ten (later 27) architects who aimed to introduce modern architecture to Germany.
 It provoked a counter-organization called Der Block.